shotnectarine/Tokyo-Night-Hyprland/README.md

+UPDATE: Replaced nautilus with yazi

-The defaults for this setup require bluetuith and pulsemixer installed at a minimum
+The defaults for this setup require bluetuith, yazi and pulsemixer installed at a minimum

 Have a great day and keep on ricing